KyleJKC/PromptLab/src/content/docs/efficiency/humanities_and_critical_reading.md

 ```
 What are themes in Gatsby related to illusion vs. reality, and how does Fitzgerald’s style (tone, symbols) support those themes?
 ```
-3. Write your own thesis ideas and have AI suggest counterarguments.
+3. Write your thesis ideas and have AI suggest counterarguments.
-4. Draft paragraph; ask AI to highlight weaknesses (e.g. missing quote, unclear link to thesis).
+4. Draft a paragraph; ask AI to highlight weaknesses (e.g., missing quote, unclear link to thesis).

 ---

 ## Why This Matters

 - Helps you go beyond surface comprehension.
-You learn to think, not just to absorb.
+You learn to think, not just absorb.
 - Prepares you for essay writing, class discussion, thesis defense.
 - Helps you appreciate nuance, context, disagreement—not just facts.